 Public entertainment licence

-If the public uses your facilities for entertainment or recreation you may need a public entertainment licence.
+If the public uses your facilities for any of the following types of events you may need a public entertainment licence:

 How to apply

 If you already have a licence, you may wish to make changes to its terms, you can also do this online.

 If you haven't heard from us within 28 days please contact the Licensing and Registration office and we will let you know about your application's progress.

 You must bring proof of identification when you collect your documents.